 Class Rank and School Reputation May Impact the Quality of a Student’s GPA

-Good High School GPAs Have Changed
+Good GPAs for College Admissions Have Changed

 The study referenced by ZDNet revealed that average GPAs for public and private schools rose in tandem for several decades, but average GPAs at private schools started outpacing public schools by the end of the 20th century.
 As of the early 1990s, the average GPA for students at all schools across the country was 2.93.
 That average had increased to 3.11 by the mid-2000s.

-Increasing a Low High School GPA
+Increasing a Low GPA with Good Grades